ileckfi/eXpansionPluginPack.github.io/docs/admin/install/linux/debian_8.md

 ### Install & Configure PHP

-Debian jessie comes with PHP 5.6 which as "expired" you will therefore need to install a newer version.
+Debian jessie comes with PHP 5.6 which is "expired" you will therefore need to install a newer version.

 The easiest way to install PHP 7.0 is to use [Ondrej Sury](https://deb.sury.org/) packages.